 Over the legislative interim in 2007 and 2008, CPS worked to implement the SB 758 requirements.
 Focusing on keeping more children in their home, CPS started family team meetings (FTM) during the investigation stage.
 In an FTM, CPS gets the parents and extended family together and helps them develop a plan to keep the child safe in the short-term to prevent the need for removal.
 Through these and other efforts, CPS was able to reduce removals.
 On the cases it opened for services, CPS removed fewer children, keeping more of them in their homes from the outset.
 In 2007, the removal rate on new cases was 29 percent.
 He This declined to 19 percent by 2009.
 This seems to represent a real shift in practice.
-Even though the removal rate has subsequently increased to 23 percent in 2010, most likely due to the recent economic downturn, it is still lower than it's been in the last 15 years.
+Even though the removal rate subsequently increased to 23 percent in 2010 the last 15 years.